 Enable fast, secure file sharing with encryption and access controls.

-Support real-time editing, feedback, and compatibility across CAD tools.
+Support real-time feedback, file sharing, and format compatibility across CAD tools.

-Bridge the gap between design and manufacturing with built-in production tracking.
+Bridge the gap between design and manufacturing with supplier collaboration and onboarding capabilities.

 Main Problems in CAD Collaboration